uzh-rpg/flightmare/README.md

 2. Adapt the functions [train](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/ppo/ppo.py#L159), [collect_rollouts](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/on_policy_algorithm.py#L126), and [learn](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/on_policy_algorithm.py#L205) to make the observation space a tuple of images and state instead of list.
 3. Adapt the training code to use this local version of stable-baselines.

-Please not that this is not the best but just one of the many possible solutions, and you can chose the one you prefer!
+Please note that this is not the best but just one of the many possible solutions, and you can chose the one you prefer!

 ## Submission